trustcrypto/documentation-theme-jekyll/pages/mydoc/faq.md

                         </div>
                         <div id="collapseTwo" class="panel-collapse collapse noCrossRef">
                             <div class="panel-body">
                                 There are two big reasons to have the two separate versions of firmware.
-1) The International Version is not subject to any export restrictions that would apply to export of crypto outside of the US since it performs no encryption.
+1) The International Travel Edition is not subject to any export restrictions that would apply to export of crypto outside of the US since it performs no encryption.
 2) By actually having a version in use that does not utilize encryption the plausible deniability feature is actually plausible.
 If for example all devices shipped with encryption and a plausible deniability mode it would not be plausible that a device does not perform encryption because anyone with the ability to search online would see that this is a feature available on all devices.
 By having this as a feature on some devices and other devices being legitimately without any encryption capabilities it is plausible that your device does not utilize encryption.
                             </div>
                         </div>
                     </div>